 A relatively new digital nomad hub on the scene, Weligama on the beautiful island of Sri Lanka offers an all-encompassing lifestyle.
 Nestled on the south coast of the teardrop isle, adorned with golden sand beaches, trendy lodging, activities galore, and some of the coolest cafes in southern Sri Lanka, Weligama is bound to blow up.

-Typical cost of living in Weligama is very economical.
+The typical cost of living in Weligama is very economical.
 Including long-term accommodation, food, transportation and activities, a life in Weligama will cost you anywhere from $1,000-1,500USD depending on your comfort level.

 Given that Sri Lanka is an island, internet availability can be spotty in some areas of the country.
 But as Weligama grows (and westernizes), the internet stability on the southern coast has become stronger.
 You can find lodging and cafes offering free WIFI, so getting work done on your laptop should be relatively easy.